 What is an Agrihood?

-An “agrihood” (a blend of “agriculture” and “neighborhood”) is a planned community centered around a community farm.
+An “agrihood” (a portmanteau of “agriculture” and “neighborhood”) is a planned community centered around a working community farm.
 The farm is designed as a sustainable food system that provides produce for the whole community.

-Agrihoods are designed to incorporate agriculture with other healthy living features shown to increase neighborhood happiness and safety: physical closeness and interaction with neighbors, proximity to amenities, cultivated and wild green spaces, and varied architecture (which fosters the sense that the space has existed for a long time).
+Agrihoods incorporate agriculture with other healthy living features shown to increase neighborhood happiness and safety.
+These include physical closeness and interaction with neighbors, proximity to amenities, cultivated and wild green spaces, and varied architecture (which fosters the sense that the space has existed for a long time).
 Those features promote health and social interaction for residents, as well as offering environmental benefits.
 The farm itself can create jobs and support the local economy.
 And residents, in return, can expect an attractive return on their real estate investment.

-To learn more about Olivette Riverside Community & Farm
+Olivette Riverside Community & Farm